Lorys89/DELL_LATITUDE_7280/README.md

 * Wake on AC
 * Wake on Dell USB-C Dock
 * Enable UEFI Network Stack
-* CFG lock and DVMT: DO AT YOUR OWN RISK!!!
-It may brick your laptop.
+* CFG lock and DVMT: is necessary if you use this EFI.

 ## Restart and at the opencore GUI, choose the modGRUBShell.efi